balderdashy/sails-docs/reference/ModelMethods.md

 #### Model Class Methods

 Model class methods are functions built into the model itself that performs a particular task its instances (records).
-This is where you will find the familiar CRUD methods for performing database operations like .create, .update, ,destroy, .find, etc.
+This is where you will find the familiar CRUD methods for performing database operations like .create, .update, ,destroy, .find, etc. Yay.

 #### Dynamic Finders